 Love is in the air, and so is the opportunity to achieve higher-than-average sales on this Valentine’s Day.

-Are you a retailer who doesn’t offer traditional Valentine’s Day gifts?
-No worries.
-While customary gifts may be flowers, jewellery and candy, for many customers today, Valentine’s Day is an opportunity to gift the perfect gift – which translates to personalised and unique.
 Some shoppers plan to gift a loved one, others plan to treat themselves to something special, hold a get-together with single friends or even purchase anti-Valentine’s Day gifts.
-So even if the products you offer don’t fall into the “traditional” category, with a bit of imagination, you can still achieve higher-than-average sales on Valentine’s Day.
-Continue reading to learn how these tips are worthwhile to all retailers.
+So even if the products you offer don’t fall into the traditional category, with a bit of imagination, you can still achieve higher-than-average sales on Valentine’s Day.

 Tip: provide customers with additional services such as product personalisation, the choice of gift wrapping or customised greeting cards.
 Suddenly items like sneakers and DVDs get a romantic touch – increasing the probability of a purchase.